Post-Election Analysis 2020: Trade

 Future of Sanctions Programs

 Like other recent administrations, the Trump Administration used sanctions prominently to conduct foreign policy.
-President Trump not only rolled back sanctions relief that President Obama implemented in an effort to normalize relations with Cuba and as part of a diplomatic effort to halt the Iranian nuclear program, President Trump aggressively pursued significant new sanctions against Iran and Venezuela, while also using the Global Magnitsky Sanctions program, which targets individual human rights violators, against individuals in China and elsewhere.
-The Biden Administration is expected to continue pressure on China regarding human rights issues but likely will seek a more multilateral approach to dealing with Iran and Venezuela.
+President Trump not only rolled back sanctions relief that President Obama implemented in an effort to normalize relations with Cuba and as part of a diplomatic effort to halt the Iranian nuclear program, President Trump also aggressively pursued significant new sanctions against Iran and Venezuela, while also using the Global Magnitsky Sanctions program, which targets individual human rights violators, against individuals in China and elsewhere.
+The Biden Administration is expected to continue pressure on China regarding human rights issues but will likely seek a more multilateral approach to dealing with Iran and Venezuela.

-In addition, the Biden Administration will continue the policy, started under the Trump Administration, of making its sanctions policy more public.
+In addition, the Biden Administration is likely to continue the policy, started under the Trump Administration, of making its sanctions policy more public.
 For example, Secretary of State Mike Pompeo laid out a set of demands for Iran to receive sanctions relief at a Heritage Foundation event in 2018.
 When the Trump Administration sanctioned Venezuela's Manuel Ricardo Cristopher Figuera in 2019, the Treasury Department issued a press release outlining demands for his removal from the sanctions lists.

 Aside from a few isolated instances, under the Trump Administration, the United States' increased use of sanctions has not resulted in achieving discernable policy goals.
-After withdrawing from the Iran nuclear deal and re-imposing sanctions on Iran, Iran has not met any of the administration's demands to obtain relief.
+After withdrawing from the Iran nuclear deal and re-imposing sanctions on Iran, Iran has not met any of the Administration's demands to obtain relief.
 The United Nations (U.N.)
-Security Council also rejected the administration's demand that U.N. sanctions be re-imposed on Iran for violating the nuclear deal.
+Security Council also rejected the Administration's demand that U.N. sanctions be re-imposed on Iran for violating the nuclear deal.
 Similarly, despite increasing sanctions against Venezuela since 2017 in response to the authoritarian leadership of Nicolas Maduro, Maduro remains in power.
 The United States also failed to sway change in Russia, in part because President Trump undercut sanctions by praising Vladimir Putin.

 In contrast, President-elect Biden vowed to rebalance the United States' sanctions policy to safeguard the American financial system.
-President-elect Biden, who believes sanctions are an effective way to advance national security objectives when used strategically, will use sanctions with caution and in concert with allies whenever possible.
+President-elect Biden, who believes sanctions are an effective way to advance national security objectives when used strategically, likely will use sanctions with caution and in concert with allies whenever possible.
 President-elect Biden criticized President Trump's Iran policy as a race to war and said he would rejoin the Iran trade deal and prioritize nuclear diplomacy, de-escalation, and regional dialogue.
-Similarly, President-elect Biden is not expected to expand President Trump's sanctions on Venezuela, but rather focus on working with allies to support democracy through diplomacy.
+Similarly, President-elect Biden is not expected to expand President Trump's sanctions on Venezuela, but rather focus on working with our allies to support democracy through diplomacy.
 Regarding Russia, President-elect Biden promised to work with US allies to confront Russia.

 In general, President-elect Biden is unlikely to roll back many sanctions implemented by President Trump, but he is expected to seek to reduce Iran sanctions in exchange for new de-escalation commitments.
 He may return to President Obama's Cuba policy, reducing many sanctions on Cuba that President Trump had re-imposed.
-In addition, President-elect Biden will likely re-suspend Title III of the Helms-Burton Act, which has led to a few dozen lawsuits against companies that do busines in Cuba for "trafficking" in confiscated Cuban property.
-Reversing US policy on Cuba may be the most significant change in export controls and sanctions policy.
+In addition, President-elect Biden will likely re-suspend Title III of the Helms-Burton Act, which has led to a few dozen lawsuits against companies that do business in Cuba for "trafficking" in confiscated Cuban property.
+Reversing US policy on Cuba may be the most significant likely change in export controls and sanctions policy.